xavierchia/xavierchia.github.io/_posts/2022-05-15-founder-patterns.md

 ![mario marketing](/images/mario-marketing.png)

+*"Don't sell the plane ticket, sell the vacation"*

 What most people do: talk endlessly about themselves, their product and its features.

 What they should do instead: tell customers how awesome they will be after using your product